blct-w/Pedrl-Algorithm/README.md

    ...
 }
 ```
 {path} is the DEM file name without a suffix, for example: Copernicus_DSM_COG_10_N41_00_E119_00_DEM.
 DEM files are placed in [./DEM/](./DEM/).
-You can place any DEM data in TIFF format in this directory, but please do not delete existing files used for experiments, otherwise you will not be able to repeat the experiments in the paper.
+You can add any DEM data in TIFF format in this directory, but please do not delete existing files used for experiments, otherwise you will not be able to repeat the experiments in the paper.
 DEM files in Tiff format are best recorded on a latitude and longitude grid.
 If recorded in map projection coordinates, change all subsequent latitude and longitude parameters to projected coordinates.
 Please restart the program after updating the DEM files.

 ##### 3. PDERL service:
 ```C#